Sophia-Cristina/My-Noob-Headers/README.md

 !
 Big change in the directories for better organization.
 When making more and more headers, i noticed i had to do it sooner or later and would be better to do it sooner.

-* ysxBytes.h:

-Anything that i may use to operate objects by bytes or bits;

-* ysxCImg.h:

-Uses the header "CImg" (cimg.eu) to do useful things, some that uses other headers I made;
-There is functions that "CImg" header already have, that the "CImg" header do better, but I used to learn;

-* ysxDoc.h:

-Almost empty file I found useful after I had to catalog stuffs, maybe it will become more useful by time;

-* ysxMath.h:

-A math header I made.
-I'm not a math pro, there is things I know is wrong on this file, yet, I'm either lazy to fix or i'm going to do it later.
-I think it is useful enough already;
-Don't joke me, at least I'm learning and trying... :p

-* ysxNeural.h:

-I saw a video on youtube that taugh how to do a very simple c++ neural net;
-Long time I don't mess with this file, there is lot of rubbish, but enjoy it if you can...

-* ysxPrint.h:

-Print in ".txt" useful information.
-I use this to copy-paste stuffs or to add data to other kind of softwares...

-* ysxText.h:

-Pretty new, i made no good use for this yet.
-The objective is to use functions to read text files and to generate std::string objects readable for human (not for bytes).
-I'm going to delete the code that is in FOR NOW inside it because i'm going to move it to ysxplg/ysxMoney.h

-* ysxWin.h:

-To make simple to write programs that uses windows library.

 ##################################################################################################
 ##################### FOLDERS #####################